Your browser is unsupported

 JACSW Alumni: What's New With You?

-May Saengpraseuth Alirad, MSW ’09 is the Executive Director of the Lao American Organization of Elgin, published an e-book titled Was I Assaulted?
+May Saengpraseuth Alirad, MSW ’09, founder and CEO of De Lao CCE, published an e-book titled Was I Assaulted?
 My Guide to Healing as a Survivor.
 It has gained national and international attention in Ireland, Africa, UK, Caribbean, Australia, France, UAE, Canada, Spain, and Laos.
-She was also featured in a story on Fox 32 Chicago about anti-Asian hate.

-Dr. Daniel Williams Jr., MSW ’85 has published the book Why Do Americans Hate Americans?
+Dr. Daniel Williams Jr., MSW ’85, has published the books, Black-on-Black Crime in America and Why Do Americans Hate Americans?
 Dr. Williams currently provides therapeutic services through F.O.C.U.S.
 Online Counseling.

-Quenette Walton, PhD ’16 has been honored with induction as an Honorary Member of Phi Alpha Honor Society for providing “distinctive contributions to the field of social work”.
+Quenette Walton, PhD ’16 has been inducted as an Honorary Member of Phi Alpha Honor Society for providing “distinctive contributions to the field of social work”.
+Walton is assistant professor in the Graduate College of Social Work at the University of Houston.

-Jessica Stolzer, MSW ’10 has been working in care coordination since I graduated in 2010.
+Jessica Stolzer, MSW ’10 has been working in care coordination since her graduation.
 Specifically, she has been working in managed care since 2014 and loves working in that field.
-She currently serves as a Behavioral Health Care Management Specialist and Team Lead at Blue Cross and Blue Shield of Illinois, and also provides clinical supervision services.
+She currently serves as a Behavioral Health Care Management Specialist and Team Lead at Blue Cross and Blue Shield of Illinois, where she also provides clinical supervision services.

-Anne McNelis, BSW ’93, MSW ’94 is Clinical Director at Transitions Mental Health Services in the Quad Cities (Moline, IL) and celebrating 20 years in this position.
-She is an Adjunct Professor for St. Ambrose University’s MSW program and has taught Mental Health Empowerment in Social Work, Trauma Informed Care in Social Work and Clinical Group Supervision during the last 11 years.
-Anne is active as a board/steering member for the Quad City Trauma Informed Consortium and the SAU Institute for Person Centered Care.
-She is a trauma-informed trainer and resiliency coach and recently became a congressional liaison for CTIPP (Campaign for Trauma Informed Policy and Practice).
-Anne received an honorary achievement award from Dr. Jill Biden and the QC YWCA as one of “100 Influential Citizens in the Quad City Community”.
+Anne McNelis, BSW ’93, MSW ’94 has served more than 20 years as clinical director at Transitions Mental Health Services in the Quad Cities (Moline, IL).
+She is an adjunct professor in St. Ambrose University’s MSW program and has taught Mental Health Empowerment in Social Work, Trauma Informed Care in Social Work and Clinical Group Supervision during her tenure.
+She is a trauma-informed trainer and resiliency coach, and recently became a congressional liaison for Campaign for Trauma Informed Policy and Practice (CTIPP).
+Anne has received an honorary achievement award from First Lady Jill Biden, and was named one of “100 Influential Citizens in the Quad City Community” by the QC YWCA.

-Qiana Cryer-Coupet, PhD ’15, Nancy Rolock, PhD ’13 and Tyreasa Washington, PhD ’10 have been selected as editors on a special issue of Sustainability: Child Welfare and Health for Sustainable Development.
+Qiana Cryer-Coupet, PhD ’15, Nancy Rolock, PhD ’13 and Tyreasa Washington, PhD ’10 served as editors on a special issue of Sustainability: Child Welfare and Health for Sustainable Development.

-Kelly Anne Smith, MSW ’08, a former student intern at UI Health, was selected as the new Director of Health Social Work at UI Health.
-Kelly Anne, a former student intern at the hospital in the very same department, is the first woman and JACSW alumna to lead this department in at least 20 years.
+Kelly Anne Smith, MSW ’08, serves as Director of Health Social Work at UI Health.
+Kelly Anne, a former student intern at the hospital in the very same department, also serves as an adjunct professor at Dominican University.

 JACSW Alumni: What's New With You?